Home » Relationships

 1. Treat her as you would a daughter

-Whether or not your daughter-in-law is the person that you envisioned for your son, it is important that you welcome her into the family, try to get to know her on a personal level, be interested in who she is and her family background, and, above all, be respectful.
+Whether or not your daughter-in-law is the person that you envisioned for your child, it is important to remember that your child makes their own decisions.
+Try to welcome her into the family, try to get to know her on a personal level, be interested in who she is and her family background, and, above all, be respectful.
+She’s her own person, not just an add-on to your own son or daughter so show her that you want a relationship with HER.

 Be open-minded when you meet her for the first time